Energy Assistance Program

 Who can apply?

-EAP is for renters or homeowner whose households have an income at or below 50 percent of the state median income.
+EAP is for renters or homeowners who meet income guidelines.
 Details about EAP eligibility guidelines can be found here.

 What will I need to apply?